benjamin-heasly/archiva-docker/README.md

 # archiva-docker
 Vanilla installation of Archiva 2.2 (see [official stand-alone installation instructions](https://archiva.apache.org/docs/2.2.0/adminguide/standalone.html)).

-`ARCHIVA_BASE` located at `/var/archiva`.
-Config and data dirs created if missing, or existing `ARCHIVA_BASE` may be mounted in from the Docker host.
+The environment variable `ARCHIVA_BASE` is set to `/var/archiva`.
+Config and data directories within are created if missing, or an existing `ARCHIVA_BASE` may be mounted in from the Docker host.

 Server listens on `8080`, map to whatever you want on the Docker host.